janehjlee/janehjlee.github.io/index.md

 ## Miscellaneous
-- My [sister](https://renaalee.github.io) is also a PhD student, in astronomy.
+- My [sister](https://renaalee.github.io) is also a (really accomplished!)
+PhD student, in astronomy.
 Check out her page!
 - I have been playing [Puzzle and Dragons](https://www.puzzleanddragons.us) (on and off) since high school.
 These days I am usually rotating through RAS, Seawolf, and Malzeno leads.
 I also like to play Pokemon Go and Don't Starve Together, so if you are at Yale let me know if you'd like to be friends on any of these games.
 - I also like cooking, painting, and fashion.